xlxs4/xlxs4.github.io/notes/juliasim-model-optimizer/index.md

 It contains methodology to perform model calibration and analysis inside a \abbr{title="High-Performance Computing", abbr="HPC"} environment in a user-friendly manner.
 It's a robust and automated framework to scale large and complex models.

+#### Model Calibration

+A typical model calibration pipeline looks like the following:

+1. First, simulate a parameter combination $\theta_i$ somewhere in the parameter space.
+Feed the parameters in the model, which outputs the model prediction for $\theta_i$.
+2. Then collect (experimental) data for the same $\theta_i$ combinations (or vice-versa).
+3. Lastly, combine model prediction and observed data to tune $\theta_i$ so that the prediction better fits the data, using a loss (usually error) function for optimization.

+\figure{path="./assets/model-calibration.png", caption="Model calibration via optimization in Model Optimizer."}

 [^1]: Anantharaman, R., Ma, Y., Gowda, S., Laughman, C., Shah, V., Edelman, A., & Rackauckas, C. (2020).
 Accelerating simulation of stiff nonlinear systems using continuous-time echo state networks. *arXiv preprint arXiv:2010.04004*.